rzaaeeff/kalaha/README.md

 ms-kalaha-api is the main provider for the backend operations.
 It is designed to use any core library and database.
 In other words, it's not coupled with the core library used inside.
 In this case, the implementation uses kalaha-core library and MongoDB.
+Because of loose coupling any other core library can be easily integrated without needing much refactor.
 The microservice also provides presentation layer using REST API.
 The implementation is done using Spring Boot on Java.
 The tests are written using Spock Framework on Groovy.

 mf-kalaha-ui is the main provider for the frontend operations.
-The implementation is done using HTML, CSS and VanillaJs.
+The implementation is done using HTML, CSS and vanilla Javascript.

-> :info: UI could have been implemented using other technologies such as Angular, React, Vue or even Vaadin with Spring.
+> :information_source: UI could have been implemented using other technologies such as Angular, React, Vue or even Vaadin with Spring.
 > However, as I'm a backend engineer and not an expert in the frontend area, I decided to keep it simple and easy to code.

+## API Documentation

 ## How to build & How to run